View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 Houston Texas

-Before we dive into the facts, you might enjoy taking this virtual tour of Houston, focusing on the downtown and midtown areas.
+Before we dive into the facts, check out this virtual tour of Houston:

 Houston at a Glance:

-• As the largest and most populous city in both Texas and the Southern United States, Houston teems with an estimated 2.26 million residents across a sprawling 640 square miles.
+• As the largest and most populous city in both Texas and the Southern United States, the Houston metro, officially Houston-The Woodlands-Sugarland, teems with an estimated 6.9 million residents across a sprawling 9,444 square miles.

-• Houston makes up the southeast corner of the Texas Triangle, or “Texaplex” — a mega-region that includes the state’s four largest cities — Houston, San Antonio, Austin, and Dallas-Fort Worth.
+• The metro makes up the southeast corner of the Texas Triangle, or “Texaplex” — a mega-region that includes the state’s four largest city areas: Houston, San Antonio, Austin, and Dallas-Fort Worth

 • Dozens of people enjoy Houston nightlife at a rooftop bar as the sun sets behind the city skyline.